- Day 1: Arrive at Rishikesh

 The perfect winter trek!

+Brahmatal trek best time to visit is the winter season.
 If you have an everlasting love for snow and winters, then this is one trek you must do.
 Considered to be one of the most popular winter treks in India, Brahmatal is a great trail for Nomads who are new to Himalayan trekking.
 This trek takes you through two Rhododendron and Oak forests, introduces you to two lakes – Brahmatal and Bekaltal Lakes shows off a gorgeous snow-carpeted meadow, and has campsites that look like a scene right out of Frozen!
 In peak winters the entire trail gets drenched in snow and you get to spend and camp for five days in a snowy wonderland.
+Brahmatal trek temperature in winter may range from -8°C to 5°C.

 Great beginner trek with a Summit!

-The Brahmatal trek covers the highest altitude of 3,733 m (12,250 ft) which is Brahmatal top and an overall distance of 30 Km spread across five days.
+The Brahmatal trek covers the highest altitude of 3,733 m (12,250 ft) which is Brahmatal top.
+The overall brahmatal trek distance is of 30 Km which takes five days to complete.
+Brahmatal trek difficulty level is moderate.
 As the trek takes you through forests for most of the trail, the chances of getting Altitude Mountain Sickness is lesser here.
 The gradient of this trek is moderate which means that the climb is less steep as compared to Kedarkantha, however, the trek distance on each day will be longer.
 In the winters, you can expect to trek in knee-deep snow and experience snowfall every now and then.
 While you may require microspikes during the trek, there is no technical climb in this trek.
 While this is a beginner Himalayan trek, it is always recommended that you be physically fit when it comes to high-altitude treks.

 What is included in the tour